Frequently Asked Questions - Sentinel 2

 Sentinel 2 data use very long folder and filenames that may cause problems in the Windows operating system.
 You should extract (unzip) the data into a folder near the top of the file structure.
 By this we mean U:\ rather than something like: U:\Project\Rasters\Sentinel\MyNewData\ImageDate.
 Once the data are extracted rename the new data folder to a shorter name.
-For example, a typical Sentinel data folder name might be:
+Sentinel 2 file name usually takes this fomat:

-ENVI 5.3.1 cannot be used to open Sentinel 2 data in this new format.
-You can open these data using the ESA Sentinel-2 Toolbox program SNAP.
+You can also open these data using the ESA Sentinel-2 Toolbox program SNAP.
 This is installed on the YCEO Lab systems.
 You can also download this software from the ESA site: